APA Wheelchair Championship

 - Roster changes will not be accepted at the Tournament site in Las Vegas.

-- To be eligible to participate in this Tournament each participant must have at least twenty (20) 8-Ball scores within the two years preceding March 23, 2020 and be on the roster of at least one active team, playing in the 8-Ball format, in the League area they are representing, during the current Spring Session.
+- To be eligible to participate in this Tournament each participant must have at least twenty (20) 8-Ball scores within the two years preceding October 26, 2020 and be on the roster of at least one active (Fall Session) team, playing in the 8-Ball format, in the League area they are representing.

 - The Tournament Entry Fee is $100 per participant.
 There will be no refunds issued to no-shows or to entrants who are disqualified.